 With our dedicated physical therapists behind you, you’ll regain confidence in navigating challenging terrain and learning how to avoid dizzy spells.
 You may even be able to leave that cane or walker behind!

-Call us today at Grand Forks, ND Center for a consultation so you can regain your independence as soon as possible.
+Contact us at Grand Forks, Grafton, Park River & Minot, ND & Detroit Lakes, East Grand Forks, Park Rapids & Thief River Falls, MN centers for a consultation so you can regain your independence as soon as possible.